ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 On the standard MHA Capstone Project timeline, you will write your capstone proposal in the fall semester.
 So, you may have already started to work on what you are "proposing."
 That's fine, but you still write your proposal in future tense.

 In the spring semester, we will switch to writing the written report, which is a final accounting of what you accomplished for your capstone project.
-Similar to the proposal, where you are proposing things you may have already started, in the written report, you will be writing about things that you may have not completed yet.
-And yet, you write the written report in past tense (and manifest the completion of your project).
+This report is written in past tense, even though as you are writing it, some of the results may be not be completed.
+That's OK.
+You want to manifest the completion of your report, plus, its standard to write reports, things that you tested, in past tense.